yassa3/Employee_Attrition_Analysis_Using_PowerBi/README.md

 # **Employee Attrition Analysis using Power BI: A Case Study**

-## **Project Overview**

-ABC Corporation, a multinational company, is experiencing challenges with employee attrition.
-To address this issue, a comprehensive analysis using Power BI has been implemented to understand the factors contributing to attrition and develop strategies for retention and talent management.

 ## **Project Objectives**

 1. **Identify Key Drivers of Attrition**: Determine the primary factors influencing employee attrition within the organization.